 A new student is someone who has no prior academic record at Westchester Community College .

-- Graduating students are those students who graduated August 2012 or who will graduate December 2012 or May 2013.
-Students who will graduate by August 2013, or who plan to transfer to another institution without obtaining a Westchester Community College degree or certificate should contact the Foundation Scholarship office to discuss eligibility requirements.Continuing students are those students who are currently enrolled in a program at Westchester Community College , and who plan to continue their education at Westchester Community College for at least one more semester (fall, spring or summer) with a minimum of six (6) credits.
+- Graduating students are those students who graduate in August, December or May.
+Students who will graduate by August 2013, or who plan to transfer to another institution without obtaining a Westchester Community College degree or certificate should contact the Foundation Scholarship Center to discuss eligibility requirements.Continuing students are those students who are currently enrolled in a program at Westchester Community College , and who plan to continue their education at Westchester Community College for at least one more semester (fall, spring or summer) with a minimum of six (6) credits.

 - Is there a minimum GPA requirement?